 What companies are hiring operations management majors?

-While there are many options for accounting graduates, the top employers of Lerner’s operations management graduates include, but are not limited to:
+While there are many options for operations management graduates, the top employers of Lerner’s operations management graduates include, but are not limited to:

 - JPMorgan Chase & Co.